toasty-boop/gd_tunnel/UpdateLog.md

-# 0.4.1 is here!!
+# Thanks for 10K visits!
+0.4.2 is here!!

-- Modified the GD physics to better resemble the real one

-- Added daily chests

-- Added 5 new achievements
+- Added saws!

+- Removed some z-fighting in-game

-- Changed how the pink orb works
+- Made the game more efficient

-Thank you for playing the WIP version of this game.
-It's really been helping me find bugs for the full version!
+- Fixed a bug where the levels would stop mid-way

+- Fixed Versus Mode

+- Fixed x-flip and y-flip globally

+- Fixed decoration spikes from looking like real spikes in-editor

+Thank you so much for 10K visits.
+I've never thought I would achieve such moment in *any* of my experiences, and i'm so grateful for it.

+Happy new year! <3